hammy275/tarstall/README.md

 * Ability to keep itself up to date

 ## Getting Started
 Simply download this repo!
 Make sure you have Python 3 installed and you should be set!
-You can invoke first time setup by navigating to the directory where tarstall is stored and running ```python3 tarstall.py -f```.
+You can invoke first time setup by navigating to the directory where tarstall is stored, then going to the ```tarstall_execs``` directory and running ```python3 tarstall -f```.
 Afterwards, feel free to use ```tarstall -h``` to view a list of commands!

 ## More Info
 Tons of more information is provided in the Wiki.
 The [Basic Usage section of the wiki](https://github.com/hammy3502/tarstall/wiki/Basic-Usage) provides examples, usage, etc. for most commands while the [Features section of the wiki](https://github.com/hammy3502/tarstall/wiki/Features) details all of the features of tarstall.